Wondering which are the most popular dog breeds in the world? This list of the 50 most popular dog breeds is one of the most comprehensive out there.

 34. Boston Terrier

-A fun-loving dog he is bright and enthusiastic.
+A popular and fun-loving dog he is bright and enthusiastic.
 Boston terriers are good with children – although a little more wary with other dogs.

 This terrier is eager to please: he learns quickly making him one of the easier breeds to train.